carpentries-incubator/cwl-novice-tutorial/_episodes/cite.md

 By the end of this epsiode,
 learners should be able to
 __explain the importance of correctly citing research software__.
+**TODO: define some specific objectives to capture the skills being taught in this section.**

 See [this page](https://www.commonwl.org/v1.1/CommandLineTool.html#SoftwarePackage).